oracle-samples/maa/drs_mp_soa/PREPARE_DRS_VENV.md

 NOTE: Perform the steps with a user different than root.
 Recommended is to use the user opc.

+NOTE: To run these steps, the host requires connectivity to Internet, to download the python packages required by DRS.

 1- Verify that python3 is available in the system by executing the following:

 	$ python3 -m pip --version